 Recommendations

 1. Since the level of work well-being of high school Mathematics teachers was very high, it is essential to maintain and enhance this positive work environment.
-School heads therefore are encouraged to build supportive and collaborative culture where teachers feel valued, respected, and motivated.
+School heads, therefore, are encouraged to build a supportive and collaborative culture where teachers feel valued, respected, and motivated.
 Likewise, teachers may provide opportunities for professional growth, recognize their efforts, and prioritize their well-being.

-2. Though teachers exhibited high level of cultural intelligence, school heads are encouraged to continue investing in cultural intelligence training and development as well as offer workshops, seminars, or professional development programs that focus on developing further the cultural intelligence of teachers.
+2. Though teachers exhibited a high level of cultural intelligence, school heads are encouraged to continue investing in cultural intelligence training and development as well as offer workshops, seminars, or professional development programs that focus on developing further the cultural intelligence of teachers.
 This will enable them to effectively engage with the culturally diverse student populations and promote inclusive teaching practices.
-Also, teachers may intensify their understanding on the impact of socio-cultural contexts in teaching and learning, and that they may exhausts all means to ensure personal growth and professional development focusing on improving one’s cultural intelligence.
+Also, teachers may intensify their understanding on the impact of socio-cultural contexts in teaching and learning, and they may exhaust all means to ensure personal growth and professional development, focusing on improving their cultural intelligence.

 3. With the outstanding level of competence among high school Mathematics teachers, they may continually engage in workshops, conferences, or collaborative learning experiences to enhance their pedagogical skills, content knowledge, and instructional strategies.
 Also, they are encouraged to stay updated with the latest research and best practices in mathematics education.
 Aside from that, they may also be motivated to promote a positive work environment that values diversity, fosters cultural awareness, and encourages intercultural communication.

-4. The results showed that cultural intelligence exhibited significant mediation effect on the relationship between the levels of work well- being and teaching competence of high school Mathematics teachers.
-Hence, propagating better the cultural intelligence of teachers may be considered in crafting Learning and Development Plan as well as School Improvement Plan to maximize teachers’ work well-being and consequently improve their competence in teaching profession.
+4. The results showed that cultural intelligence exhibited a significant mediation effect on the relationship between the levels of work well-being and teaching competence of high school Mathematics teachers.
+Hence, propagating better the cultural intelligence of teachers may be considered in crafting the Learning and Development Plan as well as the School Improvement Plan to maximize teachers’ work well-being and consequently improve their competence in the teaching profession.

-5. Further studies may be conducted by future student and professional researchers to explore further the interplay of cultural intelligence, work well-being and teaching competence of Mathematics teachers with a wider scope and increase number of respondents.
+5. Further studies may be conducted by future students and professional researchers to explore further the interplay of cultural intelligence, work well-being, and teaching competence of Mathematics teachers with a wider scope and an increased number of respondents.
 They may utilize structural equation modelling to include other variables that may affect the competence of high school Mathematics teachers.

 CONSENT

-In accordance with university or international standards, the author(s) have gathered and kept the participants’ written consent.
+with university or international standards, the author(s) have gathered and kept the participants’ written consent.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-The author(s) of this manuscript hereby certify the use of generative AI technology and was only limited to improving the composition of sentences and paragraphs and checking for grammar.
+The author(s) of this manuscript hereby certify that the use of generative AI technology was limited to improving the composition of sentences and paragraphs and checking for grammar.

 REFERENCES